syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Inline Template Form

+You can edit any of the fields pertaining to a single record of data and apply it to a template so that the same format is applied to all the other records that you may edit later.

+Using this template support, you can edit the fields that are not bound to grid columns.

-To edit the records using Inline template form, set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `inlineformtemplate` and specify the template ID to [`editSettings.inlineFormTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-inlineformtemplateid "editSettings.inlineFormTemplateID").
-Using this template, you can edit the fields that are not bound to grid columns.
+To edit the records using Inline template form, set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `inlineformtemplate` and specify the template ID to [`editSettings.inlineFormTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-inlineformtemplateid "editSettings.inlineFormTemplateID") property.

-While using template form, you can change the HTML elements in it to appropriate JS controls based on the column type.
+While using template form, you can change the HTML elements to appropriate JS controls based on the column type.
 This can be achieved by using [`actionComplete`](http://help.syncfusion.com/js/api/ejgrid#events:actioncomplete "actionComplete") event of grid.

-N> 1. `value`, attribute is used to bind the corresponding field value while editing.
+N> 1. `value` attribute is used to bind the corresponding field value while editing.
-N> 2. `name`, attribute is used to get the changed field values while save the edited record.
+N> 2. `name` attribute is used to get the changed field values while saving the edited record.
 N> 3.
 It's a standard way to enclose the `template` within the `script` tag with `type` as "text/x-jsrender".
 N> 4.
 For [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") property you can assign either `string` value ("inlineformtemplate") or `enum` value (`ej.Grid.EditMode.InlineTemplateForm`)